rik2803/aws-account-config/README.md

 Create all CodeArtifact deploy users (read-only access) on the bastion account.

+These users will have permissions to assume the role `arn:aws:iam::123456789012:role/CodeArtifactReadOnly`, that's a role on the tooling account (where the CodeArtifact repository lives).

+The role `CodeArtifactReadOnly` on the _tooling_ account is not created by `aws-account-config`, make sure you create it to make things work.

 ### `bastion_create_ecr_deploy_users`

 Create all ECR deploy users (read-only access) on the bastion account.
 This user wil have permissions